percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 * Connect to the PXC Cluster node through the ProxySQL console.

-**NOTE**: You must have `super` user credentials from Percona XtraDB Cluster to set up the default users.
+You must have [`super`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_super) user credentials from Percona XtraDB Cluster to set up the default users.

+### -enable example

 ```shell
 $ percona-scheduler-admin --config-file=config.toml --enable
 ```

-The output should be similar to the following:
+The following is an example of the output:

 ```text
  Configuring using mode: singlewrite